razaqasubagyo/UK-Pharmaceutical-Commercial-Analytics-SGLT2-Market/README.md

 Raw NHS prescribing files are not included in this repository due to file size.

-The data folder documents the public sources and transformation approach used in the project.
+The `data` folder documents the public data sources and transformation approach used in the project.

-Power BI source file available upon request
+The Power BI `.pbix` source file is available upon request.

 ---